tycharlie99/tycharlie99.github.io/posts/google-drive-download-merge/index.md

     - merge
 draft: false
 ---

-# Download Multiple Files from Google Drive

 Sometimes, we want to download large files from Google Drive; Google will divide the files into many parts.
 It isn't very easy to unzip all files one by one.
 Here are some methods for you to speed up the process.

 ## Using the Google Drive Desktop

-Using the Google Drive Desktop you can copy and paste to download the files from Google Drive.
-It will not zip your files, so the file structure will same as the cloud.
+Using Google Drive Desktop, you can copy and paste files directly from Google Drive.
+It will not zip your files, so the file structure will stay the same as in the cloud.

 ## Use the Script